A Week After Bitcoin Became an Official Currency

 El Salvador also introduced a Chivo (slang for “cool”) app for Bitcoin payments that experienced some tech glitches when people tried to log in or pay at cafes/restaurants.
-Alike any app launch there were people who had a negative experience because of some tech issues and people being extremely excited to use the lightning network and pay with Bitcoin in seconds in Starbucks or local cafes.
+Like any app launch, there were people who had a negative experience because of some tech issues and people being extremely excited to use the lightning network and pay with Bitcoin in seconds in Starbucks or local cafes.

 Financial literacy, inclusion, and why people choose crypto over banking?

 It’s important to understand that El Salvador is the country with one of the lowest income-per-capita in Latin America.
 The majority of people didn’t use formal financial products and remained unbanked.
 The financial literacy rate was marked at 21% in 2017 (World Bank) compared to developed economies that have 37% — 60% of financially literate people.
 For example, Argentina, where the crypto adoption rate is one of the highest in Latin America, had a 28% financial literacy rate.

 I had been working with financial products for the underserved population in South East Asia during my time in the UN, and introducing something new without proper education and explanation always comes with lots of difficulties.
 At the same time, I always believed that cryptocurrencies are the cure for financial inclusion and underserved population.
 People in rural areas in Myanmar, for example, don’t have access to ATMs.
 All the machines are miles away.
 Imagine how difficult it is to get money from an ATM when you have to walk miles during the rainy and typhoon season through the mud.
 It’s not a daily experience, and therefore a major part of the formal economy turns into the Cash Economy.
 At the same time, I realized that each household has an access to at least one phone that is connected to the Internet.
 That makes it extremely easy to access the crypto market without the necessity to walk anywhere.